iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Mininum Cost Flow Basic Algorithms.md

 3. The sum of all the supplies and demands will sum up to zero.
 4. All costs are non-negative in the network.

+---
+### **The Dual of the LP**

+We restate the dual formulation from the network standard form LP for the problem, but using different symbols.